slafs/cookiecutter-django/README.rst

 What I want to change in this fork
 -----------------------------------

+* add another container for performing grunt tasks
+* cleanup pythonpath here and there
 * Add some initial files/dirs for testing (with pytest, flake8, coverage etc.)
 * Maybe split settings into their own sublasses for cleaner grouping of relevant values (e.g. RedisCache, EmailSettings etc.)